MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

     This grouping of settings creates a custom template for the Azure Rights Management service.
 These templates can be used with applications and services that integrate with Azure Rights Management.
 For information about how computers and services download and refresh these templates, see [Refreshing templates for users and services](refresh-templates.md).

-10. If you selected **HYOK (ADRMS)**, select either **Set AD RMS templates details** or **Set user defined permissions (Preview)**, and then specify the licensing URL of your AD RMS cluster.
+10. If you selected **HYOK (AD RMS)**, select either **Set AD RMS templates details** or **Set user defined permissions (Preview)**, and then specify the licensing URL of your AD RMS cluster.

     For instructions to specify a template GUID and your licensing URL, see [Locating the information to specify AD RMS protection with an Azure Information Protection label](configure-adrms-restrictions.md#locating-the-information-to-specify-ad-rms-protection-with-an-azure-information-protection-label).

     To use the user defined permissions option, you must have the preview version of the Azure Information Protection client.
 This option lets users specify who should be granted permissions and what those permissions are.
 You can then refine this option and choose Outlook only (the default), or Word, Excel, PowerPoint, and File Explorer.
-This option requires the preview version of the Azure Information

     If you choose the option for Outlook: The label is displayed in Outlook and the resulting behavior when users apply the label is the same as the Do Not Forward option.

     If you choose the option for Word, Excel, PowerPoint, and File Explorer: The label is displayed in these applications.
 The resulting behavior when users apply the label is to display the dialog box for users to select custom permissions.
 In this dialog box, users must specify the permissions, the users or groups, and any expiry date.
 Make sure that users have instructions and guidance how to supply these values.
+Currently, this option in File Explorer always uses Azure RMS protection rather than HYOK (AD RMS) protection.

 11. Click **OK** to close the **Protection** blade and see your choice of **Do not forward** or your chosen template display for the **Protection** option in the **Label** blade.